ericbulloch/kwmd/concepts/networking.md

 ![DNS Root Server](/images/concepts/networking/dns_root_server.png)

 In the image above a DNS query starts at the top and works its way down.
 The the root node in the picture is the 3rd step in the list above when it reached out to the root node.
-Again, there are 13 of them in the world.
+Again, there are 13 root server ip addresses in the world.
+There are many root servers but only 13 ip addresses used to query the different root server networks.

 ### DNS Records